muhammad1928/DockerMastering/DockerMastering/ImplementingChecks/intro.md

 - Improved Reliability: Continuous health checks help ensure that your application remains in a good state, preventing downtime and service interruptions.

 Implementing health checks is an essential practice for running reliable and resilient applications with Docker.
-Let me know if you have any questions or need further assistance!